Home » Furniture Makeover » Navy Blue Sewing Cabinet Makeover

 remove hardware from vintage sewing cabinet

-The very first step of doing a sewing cabinet makeover is to remove the unnecessary hardware left behind.
+The first step in a sewing cabinet makeover is to remove any unnecessary hardware left behind.

 Visit the My Repurposed Life Amazon Store to shop my favorite items.